Atta-ul-Noor/Atta-ul-Noor-Github.io/Readme.md

 # Introduction
-This is a simple calculator that can be used to calculate simple mathematics.
+This is a simple calculator that can be used to calculate simple math related problems.
 It is created using HTML, CSS, and JavaScript.

+Link to visit the website: https://devattaulnoor.github.io/Calculator/

 # Getting Started
 To run the website locally on your machine, follow these steps.